MRAC-IAAC/python-tutorials/VOCABULARY.md

 <a name="virtualenvironments"></a>
 ## Virtual Environmets
-A **virtual environment** is a Python environment where the Python interpreter, libraries, and scripts installed into it are isolated from those installed in other virtual environments while still having access to any libraries installed at a system level.
+A **virtual environment** is an isolated Python environment where the interpreter, libraries, and scripts are separate from the system-wide installation.
+This prevents conflicts between different projects that require different library versions.

 **Example:**
-Sometimes you will need different versions of the libraries and creation of venv will be important to not have conflucts between them.
+If you need different versions of a library for different projects, creating a virtual environment ensures they don't interfere with each other.

 ---

 <a name="venv"></a>
 ## Standard Library 'venv'
-The **venv** module supports creating lightweight “virtual environments”, each with their own independent set of Python packages installed in their site directories.
-A virtual environment is created on top of an existing Python installation, known as the virtual environment’s “base” Python, and may optionally be isolated from the packages in the base environment, so only those explicitly installed in the virtual environment are available.
+The **venv** module is used to create lightweight virtual environments.
+Each virtual environment has its own Python installation and independent package directory.
+This allows for better project dependency management.

 **Example**
 Creating a virtual environment: